ManjuLanjewar/vsd-hdp/README.md

 ##### Day 5
 *** Arithmetic Logic Unit

+The ALU is the mathematical brain of a computer.
+The first ALU was INTEL 74181 implemented as a 7400 series.
+It is a TTL integrated circuit that was released in 1970.
+An arithmatic logic unit is fundamental building block of central processing unit which performs arithmatic and logic operations.
 An 4-bit arithmetic logic unit (ALU) is a combinational circuit which operates on two 4-bit input buses based on selection inputs.
-The ALU performs common arithmetic (addition and subtraction) and logic (AND, INV, XOR, and OR) functions.
-These operations are common to all computer systems and thus are an essential part of computer architecture.
+The ALU performs common arithmetic operations like addition,subtraction multiplication and division and logic operations like AND, INV, XOR, and OR.

+Inputs and outputs are as follows: